U.S. judge says NYC skyscraper owner concealed Iranian assets

-NEW YORK (Reuters) - A federal judge said Monday the owners of a skyscraper on New York’s Fifth Avenue were deliberately “shielding and concealing Iranian assets,” in violation of U.S. law.
+NEW YORK, Sept 16 (Reuters) - A federal judge said Monday the owners of a skyscraper on New York’s Fifth Avenue were deliberately “shielding and concealing Iranian assets,” in violation of U.S. law.

 U.S. District Judge Katherine Forrest ruled last week that the majority owner of the building, the Alavi Foundation, knew that two minority owners were fronts for Iran’s Bank Melli.